 SOCIAL MEDIA: Buy your followers.
 Broadcast company advertisements.
 Focus mostly on the numbers (likes, follows, etc), not the outcomes (closable leads).
 Will often utilize BOTs to do their socializing and direct-message/spam people - usually side-stepping the platform's quality control mechanisms.

-BLOGGING STRATEGY: Posts are salesy - case studies, PRs, or ads - The educational posts are often actually links to somebody else's blog.
+BLOGGING STRATEGY: Posts tend to be salesy - case studies, PRs, or ads - The educational posts are often actually links to somebody else's blog.
 Feels more like a placeholder.
+Another big difference is that there aren't portals to conversion mechanisms.

 ADVERTISING: This is your money-maker.
 PPC ads, radio, print, billboards, pop-ups, and generally disruptive communication.
 It's effective but expensive and only as loyal as the duration of the ad.